Magnesia (regional unit): Nomenclature

-Common era
+Christian era

-Written accounts and remains from the 5th century CE document the appearance of Christianity in Magnesia.
+Written accounts and remains from the AD 5th century document the appearance of Christianity in Magnesia.
 The minutes of the 3rd Ecumenical Conference are co-signed by the Bishop of Dimitriada Cleonikos.
 Five basilicas have been revealed in Nea Anhialos, showing that the area was undergoing a spiritual growth in that era.
 Magnesias has churches, monasteries and chapels, many of which are architectural masterpieces in the style that is called "Pelioritica".

 In the area of Pelion are the monasteries of Saint Gerasimos in Makrinitsa, The Holy Archangels in Agios Georgios Nilias, Osios Lavredios in Agios Lavrendis, Saint John the Baptist in Siki and Saint Spiridon in Promiri.
 The most famous is the Flamouriou Monastery, built in the 16th century by Osios Simeon, the so-called "barefoot and loin-clothed", located near Veneto.

 In the Almyros area and on the mountain of Othris two other monasteries were built, one inhabited by monks in Ano Panagia (Virgin Mary) Xenia and the other by nuns in Kato Panagia Xenia.
 This monastery holds historical monuments of the area from the 12th century, with of frescoes, treasuries and a library.
 In Kato Panagia Xenia monastery, an icon of the Virgin Mary, venerated by the people of the area, is kept.
 All the monasteries are of archeological, historical and artistic interest and are accessible (Flamouriou Monastery only by men).